zmalone/chef-web-docs/source/screencasts/install-virtual-box.md

 title: 'Install VirtualBox'
 video: 'http://www.youtube.com/embed/cFqcf5E5itQ'
 layout: 'screencast'
+description: 'Install VirtualBox for use with Opscode Chef.'
+keywords: 'vagrant, vm, virtualbox, virtualization'
 ---

 VirtualBox is a virtualization platform that will be used to run virtual machines on the local workstation.